forestgrape/coronavirus/4_immunological/ontogenesis_and_locality_of_immunity.md

 * For adolescents and young adults SARS-CoV-2 is not dangerous neither: Both innate and acquired (mainly coronavirus-cross-reactive tissue resident T cells) immune mechanisms recognize the infection.
 The pool of immune cells to recruit is still large enough (and even shaped to recognize coronaviruses) to give rise to an adequate and virus clearing immune response.
 Nearly always the immune response is timely enough to prevent the viruses spreading throughout the lungs and thus severe disease is prevented.

 * With increasing age the recognition of new viruses and the capabilities to handle them decreases.
-One of the reason is the low count of naive T cells with are the basis of acquired immune responses; accordingly [Moderbacher et al](#moderbacher) observe that low counts of naive T cells are well correlated both to severe Covid and age.
+One of the reason is the low count of naive T cells with are crucial to produce a highly specific immune response; accordingly [Moderbacher et al](#moderbacher) observe that low counts of naive T cells are well correlated both to severe Covid and age.
 Additionally the body works slower which delays a timely immune response.